 HNE covers preventive care according to you and your family's medical needs.
+For a list of preventive services covered by HNE, go to https://healthnewengland.org/preventive-care-services.

 Routine Exams

 HNE covers Routine health exams for adults and children over age 6.